Q&A: Evolution, Creationism and Intelligent Design

 This section lists numerous questions in the area of evolution, creationism and intelligent design and related topics, and then presents answers based on best available scholarship.
 This material was assembled by the editor, except where otherwise indicated.
 Each page linked to below includes detailed references.

 - How old is the earth?
-Hold old are the geologic ages?
+How old are the geologic ages?
 How are these dates determined?

-- Does the notion of irreducible complexity, as introduced by intelligent design writers, pose significant challenges to evolution?
+- Does the notion of irreducible complexity pose significant challenges to evolution?

-- What has been the outcome of court cases testing whether creationism and intelligent design constitute suitable material for public school instruction?
+- What has been the outcome of court cases testing creationism and intelligent design?

-- Have creationist writers uncovered significant technical issues that draw into question established theories of geology and evolution?
+- Have creationist writers uncovered significant technical issues for geology and evolution?

 - What is the evidence for or against the notion that species (including humans) have been individually designed?